Bharat Swati

-The Bharat Swati (or sometimes BHEL Swati) is an Indian two-seat training monoplane designed by the Technical Centre of Directorate General of Civil Aviation and built by Bharat Heavy Electricals Limited.
+The Bharat Swati (or sometimes BHEL Swati) is an Indian two-seat training monoplane designed by the Technical Centre of the Directorate General of Civil Aviation and built by Bharat Heavy Electricals Limited.

 Design and development

 The Swati is a low-wing cantilever monoplane with a steel tube fuselage covered in fabric at the rear and composite material at the front.
 It has metal tail surfaces and wooden wings and a fixed landing gear with a steerable nosewheel.
 The Swati has a 116 hp Lycoming O-235 piston engine at the front driving a two-bladed propeller.
 Directorate General of Civil Aviation ordered 40 to be distributed to civil flying clubs in India.